-A sought-after teacher, Natasha Brofsky serves on the cello faculties of New England Conservatory and the Juilliard School.
-Since 2001, she has been on the faculty at the Yellow Barn Festival in Vermont and she was previously on the faculty of the Barratt-Due Musikk Institutt in Oslo, Norway.
-Her teaching appears online on CelloBello and she has been interviewed on string playing for The Strad Magazine and Violin Channel.
-Ms. Brofsky has given master classes at many colleges and conservatories in the US and abroad, including for El Sistema in Venezuela as well as at Oberlin Conservatory, The Eastman School, Mannes College and the Shanghai Conservatory and Middle School.
+Natasha Brofsky serves on the cello faculties of New England Conservatory and The Juilliard School.
+Since 2001, she has been on the faculty at the Yellow Barn Festival in Vermont.
+Ms. Brofsky has given master classes at many colleges and conservatories in the US and abroad.
+She will be on campus the last three weeks of the season.